CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/_index.md

 ---
 title: "Exceptions"
 linkTitle: "Exceptions"
-description: "Exceptions help"
+description: "This section includes all reference documentation for exceptions."
-weight: 30
+weight: 10
 ---

-This is the help for available exceptions on Cortex Evolution.